 Don't write the entire story down, because to do so would require too much time and effort.
 A sentence or two that captured the moment from the day.
 Just enough for you to remember the moment and recall it clearly on a later date.

-[Listen to him explaining the concept further in his Ted Talk 'Homework for Life']
+💡 Listen to Matthew explaining the concept further in his Ted Talk 'Homework for Life'.

 The beginning of the story should be the opposite of the end.
 Find the opposite of your transformation, revelation, or realization, and this is where your story should start.
 This is what creates an arc in your story.
 This is how a story shows change over time.
 I was once hopeful, but now I am not.
 I was once lost, but now I am found.
 I was once happy, but now I am sad.
 I was once uncertain, but now I know.
 I was once angry, but now I am grateful.
 I was once afraid, but now I am fearless.
 I once believed, but now I don’t.